prithviraj2105/CNN_Skin_Cancer_Classification/README.md

 The steps followed were:
 - Created train & validation dataset from the train directory with a batch size of 32.
 Resized images to 180*180.
 - Created first CNN model and trained the model for ~20 epochs.
 Observed that the model is Overfitting.
-- Tried Image augmentation strategy to increase variability and also added dropout layers.
+- Tried Image augmentation strategy to increase variability and also added dropout layers to prevent overfitting.
 Observed that model accuracies for both train and validation dataset were low indicating underfitting.
 - Checked for Class imbalance.
 Observed class imbalance and low number of samples for some classes compared to others.
 Augmented dataset with new 500 images for each class.
-Trained final model for ~30 epochs for extended learning.
-Observed increased accuracies and reduced overfitting.
+Trained final model for ~30 epochs, giving the model more time to learn to prevent underfitting.
+Observed increased accuracies and no underfitting.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions

-Class imbalance handling and adding dropout layers greatly improved model performance.
+Data augmentation, class imbalance handling and adding dropout layers greatly improved model performance.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->